SerenityOS/serenity/Base/usr/share/man/man2/mount.md

 performed instead.
 In this case, the file or directory specified by `source_fd` is overlayed over `target` — the target appears to be replaced by a copy of the source.
 This can be used as an alternative to symlinks or hardlinks.

+Each bind mount has its own set of flags, independent of the others or the original file system.
+It is possible to bind-mount a file or directory over itself, which may be useful for changing mount flags for a part of a filesystem.

+### Remounting

+If `MS_REMOUNT` is specified in `flags`, `source_fd` and `fs_type` are ignored, and a remount is performed instead. `target` must point to an existing mount point.
+The mount flags for that mount point are reset to `flags` (except the `MS_REMOUNT` flag itself, which is stripped from the value).

+Note that remounting a file system will only affect future operations with the file system, not any already opened files.
+For example, if you open a directory on a filesystem that's mounted with `MS_NODEV`, then remount the filesystem to allow opening devices, attempts to open a devices relative to the directory file descriptor (such as by using `openat()`) will still fail.

+In particular, current working directory and root directory of any already running processes behave the same way, and don't automatically "pick up" changes in mount flags of the underlying file system.
+To "refresh" the working directory to use the new mount flags after remounting a filesystem, a process can call `chdir()` with the path to the same directory.

+Similarly, to change the mount flags used by the root directory, a process can call [`chroot_with_mount_flags`(2)](chroot.md), specifying a single slash (`/`) as the path along with the desired flags.
+While is's possible to remount the root filesystem using `MS_REMOUNT`, it would only have a noticeable effect if the kernel was to launch more userspace processes directly, the way it does launch the initial userspace process.

 ## Errors